Amazon Fire TV: Reception

 Dan Seifert from The Verge reviewed Fire TV on April 4, 2014, giving it an 8.8/10 rating and largely praising its functionality and future potential.
 Dave Smith from ReadWrite wrote, "Fire TV aims to be the cure for what ails TV set-top boxes."
 GeekWire editor Andy Liu's review is headlined "Amazon's Fire TV sets a new bar for streaming boxes."

 Ars Technica praised the device for specifications that surpassed competitors, good build quality, and a microphone that works very well if you use Amazon content.
 The reviewer disliked the fact that its media browser puts Amazon content in the front, which makes other applications less convenient to use, limited game selection with many games not optimized, and only 5.16 GB of free space, which limits the number of games that can be installed.

+Controversies

+Use for illegal streaming

+Fire TV Sticks customized with software for online piracy, colloquially called dodgy sticks, have been available for sale on online marketplaces and social media services during the 2020s, This has led to arrests of individuals selling them, including an England-wide series of arrests in late 2025.
+Nick Herm, the chief operating officer of Sky UK estimated in 2025 that such devices were responsible for half of such copyright infringement in the United Kingdom.
+Some devices modified for this purpose have also reportedly included malware used for activities including identity theft of the buyers.